 In support of the cultural mission and quality entertainment of The Dunn Center, the Mims Art Gallery annually produces a series of art exhibits by nationally recognized and local professionals from various and diverse populations.
-All Gallery events are FREE to the public and bring music and art together for reception parties where visitors and art collectors can talk with visiting artists one on one.
+Most gallery events are free to the public and bring music and art together for reception parties where visitors and art collectors can talk with visiting artists one on one.
 Most artworks are for sale and we encourage collecting from our exhibits.

 The Gravely Gallery in The Dunn Center is a new space for edgy, young art made possible by a generous gift in honor of the late Janice Gravely.
 As a showcase for student talent at both NCWU and other local schools, it’s a great entry point for emerging artists and a tremendous benefit to the local art community.
 With so much to see and do at The Dunn Center, here’s a brand new gallery fulfilling that promise!

-Fantastic Little Paintings by artist, Bob Ross, is set to adorn the walls of The Mims and Gravely Galleries at The Dunn Center in fall 2023.
-The exhibition will be open to the public with tickets available starting late summer 2023.
-This will be the first time a Bob Ross exhibit has been to North Carolina and the largest exhibition ever seen under one roof globally.
+Fantastic Little Paintings by artist, Bob Ross, is set to adorn the walls of The Mims and Gravely Galleries at The Dunn Center from November 2, 2023 through January 4, 2024.
+The 2023 exhibition will be open to the public.
+Tickets will be available for $15 per person with free admission for children under five.
+This will be the first time a Bob Ross exhibit has been to North Carolina.
+With 100 paintings, this will be the largest exhibition ever seen under one roof globally.

 Robert Norman Ross, an American painter, art instructor and television host known by so many for his permed hair, showed the world how to paint fun pieces of art.
 He was the creator and host of The Joy of Painting, an instructional television program that aired from 1983 to 1994 on PBS in the United States, CBC in Canada, and similar channels in Latin America, Europe and elsewhere.
 Ross subsequently became known through his posthumous internet presence.